Dravidian parties: Offshoots of AIADMK

 Soon after MGR's death in 1987, his wife V. N. Janaki Ramachandran took over as Chief Minister of Tamil Nadu.

 This appointment was opposed by former actress and politician J. Jayalalithaa.
 The resistance from Jayalalithaa eventually led to the dismissal of the AIADMK government, the shortest lived government in the history of Tamil Nadu, by the Central Government of India then led by Rajiv Gandhi.
 The antagonism built up and the AIADMK split into two fragments.

 The Election Commission of India refused to accept either of them as the successor of the original party and separate electoral symbols were allocated.

 The faction led by MGR's widow chose to use two doves, with a large dove holding leafy branch in its beak, as if feeding the smaller dove.
 Jayalalithaa's faction was represented by a crowing cock.

-Although both factions lost the 1989 state elections, Jayalalithaa's AIADMK won 27 seats when compared to just one won by Janaki's.
+Although both factions lost the 1989 state elections, Janaki's AIADMK won 2 seats when compared to 27 won by Jayalalithaa.
 Following the election defeat, Janaki retired from active politics and the two party factions rejoined into one party.

 Other breakaways in AIADMK were witnessed in 1990s, when R. M. Veerappan and S. Tirunavukkarasu, due to personal differences with Jayalalithaa, formed MGR Kazhagam (MGR's Organisation) and MGR ADMK (MGR's and Anna's DMK) respectively.